Actindo-AG/Documentation/POS/Integration/03_ConfigurePrinter.md

 5. If necessary, click the *Tray* drop-down list and select the appropriate tray.
 By default, the tray is automatically selected.

-6. Select the portrait or the landscape format in the *LAYOUT* section by clicking on the required rectangle.
+6. Select the portrait or the landscape layout in the *LAYOUT* section by clicking on the required rectangle.

-    > [Info] For receipt printers always select *Portrait* format.
+    > [Info] For receipt printers always select portrait layout.

 7. Click the *Format* drop-down list and select the appropriate width of the receipt.